Find-A-Can/Find-A-Can/Reports/report-4-21.md

 - Design basic roadmap for back-end interactions

 #### Ryan Tannenberg
-- Begin reaching out to cities for can locations
+- Reached out to City of San Diego for can locations
 - Design UI mockups

 #### Joseph Ubelhart